 A prospective market-making firm must already be or apply to be a NASDAQ member.
 Simultaneously, firms are permitted to be in a pending status when starting their connection process to the NASDAQ.

 For information about membership requirements, please visit their membership page.
-If you are a NASDAQ member and don’t yet have connectivity to the NASDAQ systems, you’ll need to contact NASDAQ Subscriber Services at 212.231.5180.
+If you are a NASDAQ member and don’t yet have connectivity to the NASDAQ systems, you must contact NASDAQ Subscriber Services at 212.231.5180.

 You’ll need to pick the right market participant identifier (MPID) and establish connectivity through one of the NASDAQ protocols.